Skip to main content

 };

-The defaultStyles property DOES NOT set the actual CSS to the affected blocks.
-CSS styles have to be applied separately:
+The defaultStyles property does not apply CSS to the affected blocks.
+Apply matching CSS styles separately:

 index.html